The European Geoparks Network was established in June 2000 by four Geoparks:

 These EGN Rules of Operation shall become effective immediately upon adoption by the EGN Coordination Committee.

 EGN Coordinators, EGN AC and EGN members may propose amendments to these Rules of Operation.
-The Coordination Committee decides on the amendments to these Rules of Operation at it’s next meeting, after the one in which amendments were presented and discussed.
+The Coordination Committee decides on the amendments to these Rules of Operation at its next meeting, following the meeting in which amendments were presented and discussed.